 It is one of the world’s most unusual places, where rainforests grow on sand dunes at elevations of more than 656 feet, and has half of the world’s perched lakes.

 More than that, it is one of the best places for couples to see baby whales and their mothers.
-The unique combination of World-Heritage-listed wilderness and resort-style comforts is the key to make your Australia honeymoon an unforgettable one.
+The unique combination of World-Heritage-listed wilderness and resort-style comforts is the key to making your Australia honeymoon an unforgettable one.

 But before you plan your visit to this hidden gem, make sure you do not wish to embark on an adventurous and fun road trip in Western Australia — Broome, along with Cape Leveque and Lagrange is best discovered by touring Australia by car.